colleen547/pandas-challenge/README.md

 Heroes of Pymoli

 BACKGROUND<br>
-Using Pandas and Jupyter Notebook, data was anlayzed and a report was created for a fantasy game called Heroes of Pymoli.
+Pandas and Jupyter Notebook were used to analyze data and create a report for a fantasy game called Heroes of Pymoli.

 Like many others in its genre, this fantasy game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 The report created breaks down the game's purchasing data into meaningful insights including each of the following: